api3dao/airnode-stress-tester/README.md

     "PostgresPort": 5432,
     "PostgresDatabase": "airnode"
   },
+  "MaxBatchSize": 10,                                      # Too-big-a-batch of transactions can overload HardHat
+                                                           # 10 seems to be a good number for a t3a.medium EC2 machine
   "RandomLength": 5,                                       # The stress tester generates strings of this length as part
                                                            # of the API requests generated.
 This only applies to actual
                                                            # EVM implementations (HardHat and OpenEthereum).